GovWifi/govwifi-terraform/README-new-environment.md

 gds-cli aws <account-name> -- make <ENV> terraform terraform_cmd="import module.tfstate.aws_s3_bucket.state_bucket govwifi-<env>-tfstate-eu-west-2"
 ```

+> [!NOTE]:
+> The command above didn't work (it was looking for AWS resources like VPC, subnets ,... that are not created yet), so we decided to skip (F.S & L.A)

 Then comment out the lines related to replication configuration in govwifi-terraform/terraform-state/accesslogs.tf and govwifi-terraform/terraform-state/tfstate.tf.

 ```